Aire de Gouville-sur-Mer

 Nature and landscapes

-- Dunes and salt meadows: natural habitats rich in coastal birds.
+- Dunes and salt meadows: rich natural habitats for wildlife and plants.